6thsolution/dart_sealed/README.md

 }
 ```

+You can also use a constructor in pair with final fields equivalently.

 common fields are available on `ApiError` objects as well as it's sub-classes.

 If you specify common fields in your seaeld classes it has no effect. for example: